alessiacodes/alessiacodes/README.md

-### My name is Alessia and I'm currently a CS student in uni ✨
+### My name is Alessia and I'm currently a CS student in university!

 - 💞 **Currently learning:** HTML/CSS/JS
 - 📝 **Currently working on:** Assignments from The Odin Project, I'm trying to learn full-stack JS